Snowflake Copilot: LLM-Powered Assistant for SQL Querying

 - Limited scope for tables and columns: When generating responses, Snowflake Copilot identifies the most relevant tables and columns, considering only the top 10 tables and the top 10 columns from each of those tables based on relevancy rankings.

-Snowflake Copilot best practices: 3 tips to improve your outcomes #
+What are some best practices for Snowflake Copilot?
+3 tips to improve your LLM outcomes #

 To make the most out of Snowflake Copilot and achieve the best results in your data analysis, consider these best practices: